 If you're here because you want to know the definition of retroactive interference, or maybe you'd like to see some examples... you're in luck!
+This page is all about the wild phenomenon that is retroactive interference, and how it can have a serious effect on our memories.
+You'll also learn how to prevent retroactive interference.

 Let’s say you spent a few years learning a second language in high school - in this example, we’ll use French.
 But lately, you’ve been trying to teach yourself Spanish.
 When you try to go back and test your knowledge in French, you can only seem to come up for the words in Spanish.